This MSA is outdated and uploaded for transparency purposes, please refer to the most updated version of this agreement.

 (a) Term of Agreement.
 This Agreement commences on the Effective Date and shall remain in effect until terminated in accordance with Section 10(c).

 (b) Term of Subscriptions.
 Customer’s access to the purchased Subscription Services shall commence on the start date specified in the relevant Order Form and continue for the Subscription Term specified on such Order Form.
 At the expiration of each Subscription Term, the Subscription Term for all purchased Subscription Services will automatically renew for the same period as the renewing Subscription Term, unless either Party elects to not renew by notifying the other Party in writing at least 30 days before such renewal (or at anytime before the renewal date, if the expiring Order Form provides for a month-to-month subscription).
-Except as otherwise specified in a written notice sent to Customer at least 60 days prior to a renewal (or 30 days, if the expiring Order Form provides for a month-to-month subscription), ProductBoard’s per-unit pricing for any renewal Subscription Term shall not increase by more than five percent (5%) over the renewing Subscription Term.
-Any introductory or temporary discount offered in a previous Subscription Term does not apply for a renewal Subscription Term.
-For the avoidance of doubt, the foregoing caps on price increases shall not apply to renewals in which a Customer is transitioning from a month-to-month subscription to a longer subscription.
+ProductBoard may increase Fees at renewal by providing Customer with prior written notice of such increase.
+Any introductory or temporary discount offered in a previous Subscription Term is one-time only and does not apply for a renewal Subscription Term.
+For clarity, pricing for a renewal Subscription Term will be based on ProductBoard’s pricing in effect at the time of the applicable renewal.

 (c) Termination.
 Either Party may terminate this Agreement and/or any Order Form by providing written notice to the other Party in the event the other Party materially breaches any of its duties, obligations or responsibilities under this Agreement and fails to: (i) cure such breach within thirty (30) days after receipt by the breaching Party of written notice specifying the breach, or (ii) if the breaching Party is incapable of curing such breach within thirty (30) days, provide the other Party with an acceptable plan for curing such breach within ten (10) days after receipt of such notice and thereafter curing such breach in accordance with such plan.
 In addition, a Party may terminate this Agreement by providing written notice to the other Party if there are no Order Forms in effect for more than thirty (30) days, continuously.